Mean Platelet Volume (MPV) Testing

 Women tend to report higher mean platelet volume blood levels in their blood than men.

-As many as one in fourteen women tested have high levels of Mean Platelet Volume
+As many as one in twelve women tested have high levels of Mean Platelet Volume

 of people have Mean Platelet Volume blood levels in the normal range.
 Do you?